can I feed my angelfish vegetables?

 Bored with Food

-Similarly, if you feed angelfish the same foods over and over, they’re at risk of nutritional deficiencies.
-Keep an eye on any symptoms that indicate your fish aren’t getting the nutrients they need.
+Similarly, if you feed angelfish the same foods repeatedly, they’re at risk of nutritional deficiencies.
+Check for any symptoms that indicate your fish aren’t getting the nutrients they need.

 Check For Illnesses

-Similarly, when parasites and contagious diseases affect an angelfish, it’s unlikely to be long before the entire tank’s affected.
+Similarly, when parasites and contagious diseases affect an angelfish, it’s unlikely to be long before the entire tank is adversely affected.
 This might be why you notice lots of uneaten vegetables floating in the aquarium,

 Stress also causes angelfish to lose their appetite.
-Common symptoms of stress include:
+Common symptoms include: